qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 .. tip:: **SpatiaLite data management Plugins**

    For SpatiaLite data management you can also use several Python plugins:
-   QSpatiaLite, SpatiaLite Manager or DB Manager.
+   QSpatiaLite, SpatiaLite Manager or DB Manager (core plugin, recommended).
 They can be downloaded and installed with the Plugin Installer.

 .. _label_mssql:

 MSSQL Spatial Layers
 --------------------

-QGIS also provides native MS SQL 2008 support.
-The |mActionAddMssqlLayer|
+|mActionAddMssqlLayer| QGIS also provides native MS SQL 2008 support.
+The
-:sup:`Add MSSQL Spatial Layer` is part of the new toolbar button or available in the MS SQL node in the QBrowser tree, providing drag and drop import support.
+|mActionAddMssqlLayer| :sup:`Add MSSQL Spatial Layer` is part of the new toolbar
+button or available in the MS SQL node in the QBrowser tree, providing drag and drop import support.